PseudoDevs/IamGhost/abcmd6.md

-Last updated: 2024-04-09 11:15:13
+Last updated: 2024-04-09 11:17:40
-Random Quote: One life, one choice, one moment can destroy the entire universe. - The Watcher
+Random Quote: If you love something, set it free.
+Unless it's a tiger. - Phil Dunphy